davidmoreau/2018_Brain_Research/README.md

 - Additional correlation analysis without Chinese children: all files (.txt, .nii, .xls) for Phase 2, children only, excluding readers of Chinese.
 - LICENSE.md - License and rights to use/reuse content.

-Please cite as: Moreau, D., Stonyer, J. E., McKay, N. S., & Waldie, K. E. (under review).
+Please cite as: Moreau, D., Stonyer, J. E., McKay, N. S., & Waldie, K. E. (2018).
 No Evidence for Systematic White Matter Correlates of Dyslexia: An Activation Likelihood Estimation Meta-Analysis.
+Brain Research.

 Suggestions or comments?
 Please send an email to d.moreau@auckland.ac.nz